Probability distribution of observables from a Bogoliubov vacuum projected onto good particle number: application to scission configurations of an actinide: Numerics

 \subsubsection{Burn-in period}

 In MCMC, the sampled configurations begin to be representative of the target pdf only after a certain number of iterations~\cite{fishman1996monte}.
 These first $N_{burn-in}$ iterations form the burn-in period and should be discarded from the final sample.
 To evaluate the necessary length of the burn-in period, we rely on a statistical criteria proposed by Brook and Gelman~\cite{brooks1998general,gelman1992inference}.
-The overall idea is to run $m$ independent Markov chains and test at which iteration their averages and variances become statistically consistent.
+This Gelman-Rubin ratio is estimated on the last $n$ iterations of several independent Markov chains of length $2n$ as detailed in \ref{sec:gelman-rubin}.
+It tends to one when the Markov chains reach their stationary regime.
 Because of the large dimensionality of the configuration space, we apply this criteria not on the configurations themselves but separately on each observable under study.
-Some observables may require longer burn-in than others and we pragmatically choose the largest burn-in needed for the observables under study.
-Looking at $n$ consecutive configurations sampled in each Markov chain, we compute estimators for the variance of the intra-chain means as well as the mean of the intra-chain variances.
+Some observables may require longer burn-in than others and we pragmatically choose the largest burn-in needed for the set of observables under study.